Thomas Ruffin Stancil

 George Ira, as the youngest living son, would now inherit the Homestead.
 George stayed at the farm in Micro until after the crops were harvested in the fall.
 George moved his family into his pa's tenant house.

 Tom preserved the crow blind for many years.
 Ralph and Emmette went inside the crow blind in 1914.
-Finally George Ira removed the grapevine crow blind as memories of the tragic accident were fading.
+Finally, George Ira removed the grapevine crow blind as memories of the tragic accident were fading.

 Tommie's baseball pants were sold at Tom's sale in 1922.
 Emmette urged George to purchase them and he did.
 The shotgun that killed Tommie was also sold.
 Harvey bought it.
 Carl and Garland used it for hunting.
 One of them decided to saw off the barrels and afterwards it was useless for hunting.

-Marble markers were ordered from a man in Kenly for Tommie's grave as well as Tom's, Delaney's and Arnettie's.
+Tom's estate had enough money to purchase permanent monuments.
+Marble markers were ordered from a man in Kenly for Tommie's grave as well as Tom's, Delaney's, and Arnettie's.
 Original wooden markers were decaying and returning to the earth.

+Based on oral history and public information and memories of Ralph Stancil.
 Renn Stancil Hinton, daughter of George Ralph Stancil, Granddaughter of George Ira Stancil, Great-Granddaughter of John Thomas Stancil

-www.stancilreunion.com © 2014
+www.stancilreunion.com © 2024

 About Us |